Top 7 Tick Plants That Repel Ticks

 rue

-The next important plant on the list is the Rue (Ruta graveolens).
+The next important plant in the list is the Rue (Ruta graveolens).
 This plant is an evergreen herb with metallic, blue leaves.
 This plant has many properties such as antimicrobial, antifungal, and insect repellent.
-These plants’ smells drives off bugs, fleas, ticks from your garden.
+These plants’ smell drive off bugs, fleas, ticks from your garden.
 Cats don’t like the smell of the plant.
 So if you also choose to plant Catnip in your garden, which cats like, you can drive them away again with Rue.

 Wormwood